-Did you know that construction is actually one of the most dangerous job on the planet.
+Did you know that construction is one of the most dangerous jobs on the planet?
 On a daily basis, construction workers face the risk of injury on the work site.
 And as Maricopa County continues to grow and expand, there are more and more construction sites that seem to be appearing all over the place.
 This also means that there are more on-the-job injuries experienced by construction workers.

 In many of these cases, construction workers think that their only recourse is to file a workers' compensation claim.
 But that's not true.
 You may be able to file a personal injury claim in addition to a workers' compensation claim.
-Contact our Glendale accident lawyers for a free consultation.
+Contact a Glendale construction site injury lawyer at our Glendale office location for a free consultation.

 In terms of what kinds of construction accidents can lead to claims, there aren't any rules or laws.
 We've seen many different types of accidents that have resulted in personal injury claims.
 These include injuries caused by collapsing ceilings, floors, or walls, falls from scaffolding, injuries due to electrical problems, incidents caused by large equipment, crane accidents, trench collapses, and falling equipment.

-If you've been seriously injured in a construction accident and think negligence was involved, then it's time to set up a free consultation with the attorneys at Breyer Law Offices.
-We're one of the top-rated Glendale construction accident lawyers and we can review your claim, answer your questions, and determine what your legal options are.
+If you've been seriously injured in a Glendale construction accident and think negligence was involved, then it's time to set up a free consultation with the attorneys at The Husband & Wife Law Team.
+We're one of the top-rated Glendale personal injury law firms, and we can review your claim, answer your questions, and determine what your legal options are.

 - The Difference Between Injury Law and Worker’s Compensation Law